gwu-cs-sysprog/lectures/05/02_exercises.md

 **Task: Add output for the size of files, and the size of each directory -- the sum of the size of all contained directories and files.**

+Again, if we run the program in the `05` directory:
 ```
 $ ./t
 - 01_lecture.md (20759)